MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pcw_mask_information.md

 ### -field InstanceId

-The numeric value that identifies the ids of the instance(s) to be collected.
-If the value is `PCW_ANY_INSTANCE_ID`, all instance ids should match the query.
+The numeric value that identifies the id of the instance(s) to be collected.
+If the value is `PCW_ANY_INSTANCE_ID` (0xFFFFFFFF), all instance ids should match the query.

 ### -field CollectMultiple

 The BOOLEAN value that indicates whether the consumer will accept more than one instance in the results of the query.
-This will be FALSE if the counterset is registered as single-instance.
-This will be TRUE if the counterset is registered as multi-instance.
+This will be FALSE if the counterset is being treated as a single-instance counterset.
+This will be TRUE if the counterset is being treated as a multi-instance counterset.

 ### -field Buffer

-A pointer to the consumer buffer to which the instance(s) of the counter set will be added via `PcwAddInstance` (or via a CTRPP-generated wrapper for `PcwAddInstance`).
+A handle to the system-managed buffer to which the instance(s) of the counter set will be added.
+This handle should be used when calling `PcwAddInstance` (or when calling the CTRPP-generated Add function, which wraps the call to `PcwAddInstance`).

 ### -field CancelEvent